refleks1a/FastAPI-ReactJS_Template/README.md

-# ToDo-FastApi-ReactJS
+# Template-FastApi-ReactJS

 ## About project

-Simple ToDo application with user registration, login and adding of "To do" linked to users.
+Simple application with user registration, login.

 Backend is built on FastAPI framework and running on Uvicorn ASGI web server.
-Data Base is SQLite located in the backend folder.
+Data Base is PostgreSQL located in the backend folder.
 The first time launched, the application creates tables and fills them with data (Test user and test user's Todos).

 There is a fake smtp server (MailHog) to intercept and view sent mails.

-FrontEnd is built with ReactJS fonctional components and react hooks.
+FrontEnd is built with ReactJS functional components and react hooks.
 Styles and components are BootStrap ReactJS components.

 Servers are running inside docker containers.
 Docker-compose is used to manage them.

 Docker volumes are binded with developer workstations for direct code modifications.
-Hot reload are supported for todo-api (FastAPI) and todo-frontend (ReactJS) containers.
+Hot reload are supported for api (FastAPI) and frontend (ReactJS) containers.

 Stack:
 - FastAPI